aratik711/wh_nodejs_app/README.md

     * `export AWS_ACCESS_KEY_ID="Your AWS access key"`
     * `export AWS_SECRET_ACCESS_KEY="Your AWS secret key"`
     Note: Here the key-name is wh_nodejs_key.
 You can change it as per your requirement.
     You will have to change the key-name in terrafrm variable as mentioned below.
+    The private-key and pem file should have the same name.

 ## Variables to edit: